CIBC-Internal/python/Doc/library/stdtypes.rst

 .. method:: bytes.isalpha()
             bytearray.isalpha()

-   Return true if all bytes in the sequence are alphabetic ASCII characters and the sequence is not empty, false otherwise.
+   Return ``True`` if all bytes in the sequence are alphabetic ASCII characters and the sequence is not empty, ``False`` otherwise.
 Alphabetic ASCII characters are those byte values in the sequence ``b'abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ'``.